chiao45/parpydtk2/docs/install.rst

 `DTK2`_ is shipped as a sub-module of `Trilinos`_, so installing `Trilinos`_ is needed.
 For people who are not familiar with `Trilinos`_, this can be tricky.
-The following is an excerpt from our `DTK2 Docker image <https://github.com/unifem/cht-coupler/blob/mapper-bin/Dockerfile#L42>`_
+Therefore, an excerpt from our `DTK2 Docker image building script <https://github.com/unifem/cht-coupler/blob/mapper-bin/Dockerfile#L42>`_ might be helpful:
-build:

 .. code-block:: console